 3. DETACH TEXT & GRAPHICS

 Because you can’t foresee all the ways you might use your logo design in the future, you want it to be versatile.
 You may need to rearrange or use only a portion of your logo if it doesn’t fit well into a particular size and shape.
 For some very small icons, it is usually impossible to include your entire logo.
 As a result, many companies use a single letter or graphical element from their logo for social media purposes.
 If your text and graphics are tightly intertwined, it will be difficult to divide your logo design into separate pieces.

 4. KEEP IT SIMPLE

 Avoid using thin lines, unprofessional fonts, and overly detailed graphical elements while designing your logo.
 Try not to make it so complicated or puzzling that it loses its charm.
 For instance, if you are a real estate agent then you can include a house or anything related to a building or apartment in your logo.
 Adding nature or something fashionable will make it lose its identity.

 Simple geometric shapes will communicate your idea and help people understand your offerings.
 Also, limit the colors, shapes, and fonts because adding too many of these things can make it seem like an invitation to a circus.
 You can play with some gradient shades or pastel colors as they are trendy these days.

 5. BE CONSISTENT

 Creating a variety of designs that you can use separately for every social media platform is not a smart strategy.
 Be consistent with your logo designs and try not to have too many different logos in use.
-It’s ideal to spend your time in creating a perfect logo then use it on every social media outlet.
+It’s ideal to spend your time creating a perfect logo and then use it on every social media outlet.
 For instance, you can consider Woot’s logo as your example.
-It uses only the exclamation point as their all-purpose social media icon.
+It uses only the exclamation point as its all-purpose social media icon.

 6. DON’T TRY TO TELL A STORY